rainmanh/jumpscale_core8/docs/AYS/Service-Lifecycle.md

-## Life Cycle of an AYS Service Instance
+## Lifecycle of an AYS Service Instance

-The life cycle of any service can be managed by AYS.
+The lifecycle of any service can be managed by AYS.

 ### Step 1: Create an AYS service template